ewjay/fapiwiki/FAPI_Meeting_Notes_2021-03-17_Atlantic.rst

 Australia (Dima/Stuart)
 ----------------------------------
-* FAPI WS planning undersay.
+* FAPI workshop planning underway.
 It will be announced by next week.
 The first one will be 20th of April.
-* Dima is getting his organization's implementation to get certified including PAR, which will be the first.
+* Commonwealth Bank of Australia certified its Open Banking (CDR) implementation including the first PAR certification (globally).

 Berlin Group (Francis)
 ---------------------------